DayannaLP/sbot-guia/content/codeblock/EjemploTelnet.md

 ---
-title: "Conexión de ejemplo TELNET"
+title: "Conexión de ejemplo a TELNET"
 ---

 #### Conexión AS400